2024-2025 Rules

 be taken when the cue ball and object ball are within an inch of each other (or less) and no

 striking down at an extreme angle.
+The reasoning for this exception is that this type of shot

 The use of jump cues is disallowed.
 A player may use his or her full length playing cue to